Discover the Hidden Health Benefits of Raw Honey

 Simply heating the honey above 40 degrees can impact the enzymes, so make sure you only use warm water to drink your honey, and only stir it through raw dishes.

 Don't fall into the trap of thinking all honey on the shelves is the same.
 Even products listed as organic or pure may not be raw.

-One tell-tale sign of raw honey is its appearance.
+A tell-tale sign of raw honey is its appearance

 Regular honey is probably what you're accustomed to seeing on the shelves, which can be clear and smooth, whereas raw honey will likely be cloudy and have a mixture of colours.